 In his typical self-depreciating tone, he claimed that he picked the Art Academy based solely on the picture of the women upperclassmen on the cover of the brochure.
 After he arrived he found that these upperclassmen paid no attention to him.
 He did, however, meet another incoming freshmen – Edith McKee.

 Edith Riley McKee was born 29 Mar 1922 in Kansas City and relocated to Cincinnati with her parents in the 1930s.
 An only child, she was a dreamer with a sharp artistic talent.
-After graduating from Wyoming HS, she, too, was accepted into the Art Academy.
+After graduating from Wyoming High School, she, too, was accepted into the Art Academy.
 The two earnest teenagers soon realized they shared a common interest in, among other things, Miro and Klee.
 As Edie recalled many years later “We sat next to each other and liked each other pretty well.”
-Pretty well, indeed – they would remain together for more than 60 years.1
+Pretty well indeed – they would remain together for more than 60 years.1

 In Dec 1942 Charley was drafted and spent the rest of the war in Europe as a scout with the 104th Infantry.
 As he recalled in 1968: